Early Eocene Climatic Optimum: Land

+Ocean

 Apectodinium became abundant in the seas, and is often used as a biostratigraphic marker of the EECO.
 The central Tethys in what is now northeastern Italy was a hotspot of coral diversity, with its mesophotic deltaic environment acting as a refugium.
 At Shatsky Rise, the planktonic foraminifera Morozovella and Chiloguembelina declined in abundance.
 Acarinina became the dominant planktonic foraminifer in this locality.
 Morozovella underwent a switch from dextral to sinistral coiling across the EECO.
 The euryhaline dinoflagellate Homotryblium became superabundant at the site of Waipara in New Zealand during the early and middle EECO, reflecting the occurrence of significant stratification of surficial waters as well as increased salinity.
 The productivity of calcareous nannoplankton increased.
 In the equatorial Atlantic and Pacific, Toweius declined in two phases during the peak of the EECO as Discoaster achieved peak abundance, with Campylosphaera, Umbilicosphaera, and Calcidiscus also thriving.
 The conclusion of the EECO in these regions was marked by their declines and the expansion of Reticulofenestra.